 Edwin is responsible for advancing initiatives that support the creation of a healthy and just local food system for Austin.
 In that capacity he:

-Serves as the City’s staff liaison – and food policy expert – to the Sustainable Food Policy Board.
+- Serves as the City’s staff liaison – and food policy expert – to the Austin-Travis County Food Policy Board.

 Prior to joining the City of Austin’s Office of Sustainability, Edwin worked for Southern Living Magazine as a garden writer and was the founder and director of a non-profit called Jones Valley Teaching Farm located in in Birmingham, Alabama.
 He was also the Director of the non-profit urban farm in Montgomery called EAT South.